NikitaDouglas/MyPortfolio/Week4.md

 #### Plans to achieve:

 1.
-- Build Bookmark Manager and Chitter App.
+- Build Bookmark Manager in the afternoons.
-- Building [Diary App](https://github.com/makersacademy/skills-workshops/blob/master/practicals/databases/daily_diary_app.md) on Thursday and Friday morning.
+- Build Chitter App this weekend.

 2.
 - Work through [Debugging 2](https://github.com/makersacademy/skills-workshops/tree/master/week-3/debugging_2) as I was unable to do so last week.
 - Look through [REST game](https://github.com/sjmog/rest) with Sam on Thursday evening.